scwall/cocktail_engine/README.md

-## What is in the site
+## What is in django project
-### You will find the following functions on the site:
+### You will find the following functions on the django project:
-You will find the following functions in the site: the ability to search for food through a search area, navigate through the site through a menu.
-You will find the following pages: the user page, which will contain his user name and email address, the selected product save page, the user login or registration, and the product search results page.
+you will have possibility of : create the cocktail by selecting the differents bottles, add or remove cocktail image, add or remove bottles in the solenoid valves and add or remove bottle image, put the bottles as empty for cannot create cocktail.

 ## Built With